dddrrreee/cs340lx-25aut/labs/3-hdmi-I/README.md

      or your physical screen might not be that large.
   2. Set virtual (buffer) width/height (Tag: 0x00048004).
 You must
      check this result as in step 1.
 If it's different, something went wrong!
-FWIW, when I started breaking the messsage into pieces, these numbers were always 2.
+FWIW, when I started breaking the message into pieces, these numbers were always 2.
   3. Set depth (Tag: 0x00048005).
 Depth is bits per pixel.
 You must check the result since hardware can force what is possible: 0 means unsupported.
   4. Set pixel order (Tag: 0x00048006).
 Confusing name to denote:
      0 = colors ordered BGR (blue green red), 1 = colors ordered RGB.
      You must check because the hardware can force this.
   5. Allocate (frame) buffer (Tag: 0x00040001).
-Returns the framebuffer address and size in bytes.
+Returns the frame-buffer address and size in bytes.
 You must check.
 If the previous values have problems, you get back 0.
 If you get an address it will be in GPU memory, so you have to mask off the upper bits as we have